DevMur/SPACEWASTE/Homework3.md

+Devin Murray
+The game.cpp file will hold the main.
+It broke the game, I will push a depreciated folder.
+It's been pushed to a depreciated folder. to run

 1)The board will be created as well as player sprites and obstacles.
 They should be able to move horizontally, die, and compile a score.
 There will be no crash animations, no sounds, nor moving background.